-To stream Disney Plus content in 4K Ultra HD and HDR, your TV and streaming device must support HDCP 2.2 encryption and have HDMI 2.0 or newer ports.
-If your TV does not support HDCP 2.2, you will still be able to watch Disney Plus but only in lower resolutions without HDR features.
+However, if you want to stream content in 4K Ultra HD and HDR, both your TV and streaming device must support HDCP 2.2 encryption and have HDMI 2.0 or later ports.
+If your TV does not support HDCP 2.2, some highly protected movies may only play in standard HD resolution without HDR.

 Previous articleWhen to buy a TV, advantages, tricks of the trade